-I am pursuing my degree at North Carolina State University, where I am a National Science Foundation Graduate Research Fellow and Fulbright Fellow advised by Dr. Martha Burford Reiskind.
+I am pursuing my degree at NC State University, where I am a National Science Foundation Graduate Research Fellow and Fulbright Fellow advised by Dr. Martha Burford Reiskind.
 My current work focuses on a hawksbill nesting population in Antigua and Barbuda, where I collaborate with Dr. Seth Stapleton and the Jumby Bay Hawksbill Project.
-To date, I have worked to describe nesting impacts from the contemporary Sargassum seaweed “invasion” in the Caribbean, quantify the effects of an invasive beach plant on nesting ecology, and evaluate the role of incubation temperature and other nest conditions in determining hatchling sex ratios and egg hatching success.
-Newer work extends into foraging and migratory ecology through the use of satellite tracking and stable isotope methods, as well as modeling population demography using mark-recapture data.

-I also focus a lot of my efforts on education, outreach, and mentorship—check out my Outreach & Education Page for more!
+I focus a major proportion of my scientific energy and efforts on education, outreach, and mentorship—check out my Outreach & Education Page for more!

 I grew up in coastal New Hampshire and did my undergrad at Eckerd College in St. Petersburg Florida.
 After getting a B.A. in 2012, double majoring in Environmental Studies and Spanish, I worked seasonal field jobs for 3.5 years.
 I capped this time with a six month sea turtle monitoring season in Antigua, after which I moved to Raleigh, NC in 2016 to start grad school and pursue sea turtle research questions.
 Some of my non-science interests are playing and following sports, cooking (and eating?), hiking, and skiing.